 The Trust Guidelines has guidelines for Viral Haemorrhagic Fevers.

 It is important that the box on the request form indicating the patient’s wishes regarding use of surplus tissues for research is completed accurately, and that this information matches what is recorded on an operation consent form, so that research using tissue samples can be carried out in compliance with the patient’s wishes and the Human Tissue Act.

 Medical, nursing and other staff can access biochemistry, haematology, immunology and microbiology pathology test results using computers linked to the Trust network.

 As part of a modernisation initiative the directorate is developing an electronic requesting system, so that in the future paper request forms may not be required.

 Passwords to pathology computer systems are available from the relevant Systems Manager, for those who have a valid reason to access test results.

 - John Siewruk – Cell.
 Path. & Microbiology IT Manager

 - Simon Harries – Pathology IT Admin Support

-Laboratory consumables, for example blood vacutainer tubes, specimen containers, specimen bags and labels are available from the Pathology Stores, located within the General Stores on Level 2 at Derriford.
+Laboratory consumables, for example blood vacutainer tubes, specimen containers, specimen bags and labels are available from the Pathology Stores, located within the Pathology stores at UHP Estover..

 Supplies are sent out on receipt of the appropriate requisition form; telephone orders are only accepted for urgent items.
 Many items have a short shelf-life so please do not over-order.